Channel Islands National Marine Sanctuary Soundscape Report

 Ocean Sound Monitoring

-The bustling activity of both biological and human activity in this region has been monitored using passive acoustics for decades.
-A Noise Reference Station has been in place on the backside of Santa Cruz Island since 2014.
-Scripps Instituion of Oceanography has been monitoring underwater sound across the Southern California Bight at many locations for many years, including at Site B inside the Santa Barbara Channel—a listening station that provides Vessel Speed Reduction noise measureuments to the shipping industry each year during voluntary slowing periods.
-CINMS began monitoring sanctuary soundscapes in 2018, with the establishment of CI-01 and CI-04 located to the north and south of Santa Rosa Island, respectively.
-Woods Hole Oceanographic Institution maintains a near real-time buoy that provides large baleen whale detections at whalesafe.com.
+This region’s biological and human activity has been monitored using passive acoustics for decades.
+For context, a Noise Reference Station has been in place behind Santa Cruz Island since 2014.
+Additionally, the Scripps Institution of Oceanography has monitored underwater sound across the Southern California Bight for many years, including at Site B in the Santa Barbara Channel (see map below).
+This station provides noise measurements to the shipping industry annually during voluntary slowing periods.
+CINMS began monitoring sanctuary soundscapes in 2018 with the establishment of CI-01 and CI-04, located north and south of Santa Rosa Island.
+Furthermore, the Woods Hole Oceanographic Institution maintains a near real-time buoy that provides large baleen whale detections at whalesafe.com.

 To see historical CINMS monitoring sites that are no longer active, please visit Sanctuary Soundscape Project data portal.